zhalgas-seidazym/lost_and_found/README.md

    **Note**: If you modify the `HOST` variable, you must regenerate the Swagger documentation by running `npm run swagger`.

+4. Add the Google Cloud service key file:

+   Place your Google Cloud service key JSON file in the `src/config` directory.
+The file should be named `gcloud-key.json` to ensure proper integration with the Google Cloud Storage bucket.

-4. Start the services using Docker Compose:
+5. Start the services using Docker Compose:

    ```bash
    docker-compose up -d
    ```

-5. Alternatively, you can start the development server directly:
+6. Alternatively, you can start the development server directly:

    ```bash
    npm start